What is Crypto Margin Trading and How Does It Work?

 If you’ve made it this far, you’re already ahead of most.

-Margin trading in crypto looks easy from the outside, just borrow, trade, and profit, right?
-But anyone who’s actually put money on the line knows it’s about timing, sizing, and knowing where the edge ends.
+Margin trading in crypto looks simple from the outside.
+Borrow, trade, profit.
+In reality, once you put money on the line, it becomes all about timing, sizing, and knowing exactly where your edge stops.

 This guide covered the parts most traders learn too late: how liquidation works, how to manage margin, and how to approach leverage with a strategy, not hope.